core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The proxy removes the Listen-To-Multicast-Responses option from the ticket request, and extracts the conveyed transport-specific information.

-* The proxy rebuilds the phantom request associated to the group observation, by using the ticket request as directly providing the required transport-independent information.
+* The proxy rebuilds the phantom request associated with the group observation, by using the ticket request as directly providing the required transport-independent information.
 This includes the outer Code field, the outer CoAP options and the encrypted payload with AEAD tag concatenated with the signature.

 * The proxy configures an observation of the target resource at the origin server, acting as a client directly taking part in the group observation.
 To this end, the proxy uses the rebuilt phantom request and the transport-specific information retrieved from the Listen-To-Multicast-Responses Option.
 The particular way to achieve this is implementation specific.